 Any data subject affected by the processing of personal data has the right – granted by European legislative bodies – to demand that the controller restrict the processing, provided that one of the following conditions applies:

-- If one of the above-mentioned conditions applies and a data subject wishes to restrict the personal data stored by Oikos Management GmbH, he or she can contact an employee of the controller responsible for the processing at any time.
-The employee of Oikos Management GmbH will arrange to have the processing restricted.
+- If one of the above-mentioned conditions applies and a data subject wishes to restrict the personal data stored by Oikos Group GmbH, he or she can contact an employee of the controller responsible for the processing at any time.
+The employee of Oikos Group GmbH will arrange to have the processing restricted.

 - The accuracy of the personal data is contested by the data subject for a period of time that enables the controller to verify the accuracy of the personal data.